EliaRitzmann/ransom-note-generator/README.md

 Generate a GIF buffer.

--text (string): The text to be used in the ransom note.
+- text (string): The text to be used in the ransom note.
--numberOfFrames (number): The number of frames in the GIF.
+- numberOfFrames (number): The number of frames in the GIF.
--frameDelay (number): The delay between frames in milliseconds.
+- frameDelay (number): The delay between frames in milliseconds.
--options (optional): RansomNoteOptions object with properties seed, backgroundColor, and spacing.
+- options (optional): RansomNoteOptions object with properties seed, backgroundColor, and spacing.
 Returns a Promise resolving to an object with properties gifBuffer, text, and options.

 ```javascript